 Over the years, I have learned that the true meaning of home is not based on a single dwelling place.
 Home is a feeling.

 Home for me is found in the backyard of my granny and grandad’s house, now my mom and dad’s, catching lightning bugs as a little girl with my brothers and sisters.
 Placing them in a jar to watch their mesmerizing glow.
 It is in that same backyard, years later, catching lightning bugs with my two small children.
-It is found under a mosquito net in an apartment in southern China, snuggling with my infant daughter until she falls asleep.
-It’s in that same apartment filled with the laughter of my husband’s students, making Chinese New Year’s dumplings together.
+Home is found under a mosquito net in an apartment in southern China, snuggling with my infant daughter until she falls asleep.
+It’s in that same apartment filled with laughter from my husband’s students as we made Chinese New Year’s dumplings together.
 It is in an apartment in Texas with my arms open wide, welcoming my son as he takes his first steps.

-It is in an orphanage nursery in China, holding little ones who are desperate for loving touch.
-It is found on a compound in the mountainous region of China, with the Miaoling Mountains keeping watch, where my daughter learns to read and my son learns to ride his bike.
-In a Chinese market with exotic smells, sounds, and sights; eating homemade sesame bread with my family that was baked inside a heated steel drum.
+It is found in an orphanage nursery in China, holding little ones who are desperate for any kind of loving touch.
+It is in a compound in the mountainous region of China, with the Miaoling Mountains keeping watch, where my daughter learns to read and my son learns to ride his bike.
+It’s in a Chinese market with exotic smells, sounds, and sights; eating homemade sesame bread with my family that was baked inside a heated steel drum.

 It was fun to take a pause and replay these moments.
 My life is rich and filled with many such memorable moments, just not within the confines of a single location or one place.
 Each new move, I take the feelings of home with me.